dzivkovi/gcp-challenge-labs/docs/configure-vpn-to-aws.md

 aws ec2 describe-vpn-connections
 ```

 You can check the VPN connections are available in `VPN Connections` in the AWS Console.
+It takes a couple of minutes for the VPN connections to become active.

 ## Create an external peer VPN gateway and VPN tunnels on Google Cloud